saewoonam/ble_adv_covid/README.md

 1. Does not implement latest Apple/Google protocol
 2. BT and CDC are not playing well together.
 3. Device crashes if USB disconnects during serial port transmission
-2. Understands single character commands over serial port
-    * 'r':  Toggles on/off streaming raw scans results to serial port
-    * 'g':  Eventually will be used to fetch data from memory
-    *  'c':  Eventually will clear memory
 ##  Trying to understand how to migrate to other boards